Man Looking at Stocks With Coffee

 Final verdict

-That said, if you're specifically looking for highly disruptive stocks to add to your portfolio and can stomach the volatility, Rule Breakers may be the better choice.
+But if you're looking for bolder, more disruptive stock picks and can handle the volatility, Rule Breakers may be the better choice.

 Author